Women’s Field Pants: What Conservation Professionals Recommend

 Crowdsourced from biologists, techs, rangers, and land stewards

-We independently reviewed all products based on user data.
+all product discussion is based on user data and comments.
 When you buy through our links, we may earn a commission.

 Finding pants that survive conservation fieldwork is a challenge that women know all too well.
-To help, we created a data-driven guide based on the experiences of conservation professionals.
+To help, we analyzed comments from hundreds of conservation professionals about what pants they like and why.
+We have summarized our findings here as a central resource.

 The Challenges of Shopping for Field Pants